microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/TCE_Scaling/README.md

 ## Functionality

 <br>After the peripheral clock, the output port pins and TCE are initialized, the  ```Scale_Mode_Change``` function is called in an infinite loop.
-This function changes the value written in the AMP every 10 ms register and also changes the scale mode every 40 ms. Based on this value, the values that are initially written in the CMPBUF registers of TCE are scaled in hardware.
+This function changes the value written in the AMP every 10 ms register and changes the Scale mode every 40 ms. Based on this value, the values initially written in the CMPBUF registers of TCE are scaled in hardware.
 TCE has a scaling hardware accelerator that modifies the values from CMPBUF registers based on the scale mode and the values from AMP and OFFSET registers.
 In this application, the amplitude is changed so the maximum duty cycle possible has the following values: 50%, 75%, 100% and 150%.

-<br>For example if the scale mode is set to CENTER, when the amplitude is set so that the maximum duty cycle is 50%, the initial value from CMP0BUF of 20% duty cycle gets scaled to 10%.
+<br>For example if the scale mode is set to CENTER, when the amplitude is set so that the maximum duty cycle is 50%, the CMP0BUF's initial value of 20% duty cycle gets scaled to 10%.
 The initial value from CMP1BUF of 40% duty cycle gets scaled to 20%.
 The initial value from CMP2BUF of 60% duty cycle gets scaled to 30%.
 The initial value from CMP3BUF of 80% duty cycle gets scaled to 40%.
-An important thing to note is that if the scaled duty cycle is higher than 100%, it will be saturated at 100%, meaning the output pin of TCE will stay in logic `1` high.
+An important thing to note is that if the scaled duty cycle is higher than 100%, it will be saturated at 100%, meaning  TCE's output pin will stay in logic `1` high.
 The Scale mode is first set to CENTER, then BOTTOM, TOP and TOP-BOTTOM.
 After that, the process repeats itself over and over again.

-<br>The values in CMPBUF registers must be rewritten for the amplitude change to take place.
-To be able to see the changes on a logic analyzer, an IO pin (PD5) is set to toggle when a change in amplitude has taken place.
-Another IO pin (PD4) is set to toggle when the scale mode is modified.
+<br>The values in CMPBUF registers must be rewritten to change the amplitude.
+To view the changes on a logic analyzer, an IO pin (PD5) is set to toggle when the amplitude changes.
+Another IO pin (PD4) is set to toggle when the Scale mode is modified.

 ## Function Called in an Infinite Loop